vmsmith/CookBook/chicken_breasts_spanish_spiced.md

 #### Ingredients
 * Boneless, skinless chicken breasts
-* 1 cup olive oil
-* 1/3 cup sherry vinegar
-* 1/4 cup fresh parsley
-* 1 Tbsp lemon juice (from half of a lemon)
-* 2 tsp smoked paprika
-* 1/2 tsp coarse salt
-* 1/4 tsp chili powder , more to your liking
-* 1 generous pinch saffron
 * 1 bay leaf

 #### Preparation
+1. Make the marinade with a bay leaf (see below)
+2. Marinate chicken overnight

 #### Directions
+1. Sautée chicken until cooked through, about 6 minutes per side.
+2. Serve with saffron rice or your favorite grilled vegetables.

 #### Marinade
-* Olive oil
+* 1/2 cup of olive oil
-* Sherry Vinegar
+* 2 tablespoons of sherry vinegar
-* Lemon juice
+* 2 tablespoons of lemon juice
-* Parsley
-* Smoked Paprika
+* Zest of one lemon
+* 1/4 cup of chopped parsley
+* 1 teaspoon of smoked paprika
-* Saffron
+* Piment d'Espelette
 * Salt